rgeraldes24/solc/docs/yul.rst

 - Hex strings (e.g. ``hex"616263"``).

-In the EVM dialect of Yul, literals represent 256-bit words as follows:
+In the ZVM dialect of Yul, literals represent 256-bit words as follows:

 - Decimal or hexadecimal constants must be less than ``2**256``.
   They represent the 256-bit word with that value as an unsigned integer in big endian encoding.